colemanvii/haven-institute/WHITEPAPER.md

 Protection does not begin with control.

-Protection does not begin with control.

-Protection does not begin with control.

 It begins with watchfulness.

 Presence precedes power.
 Care precedes systems.
 Alignment precedes momentum.

 The oldest form of security was not domination—it was someone paying attention.